Skip to content

 [Value for Byte 2] Same as above.

-Argument 1 The number to use, in case it's selected by [Value for Byte 1] parameter.
+Argument 1 The value to use, in case it's selected by one of the above selector parameters.

 Prioritize Real-Time Whether the Real Time messages produced should be prioritized.
 If off, logical order of the messages is retained.